wufoo/docs/source/includes/_entries.md

 }
 ```

-This endpoint allows you to submit a new entry to a specific form.
+This request allows you to submit a new entry to a specific form.

 ### HTTP Request